ephemeraHQ/frensday/README.md

 All bots adhere to a [general prompt](src/prompts/general.md).
 And then they have specific character prompts.

-- **Earl**: With a calm and collected demeanor, Earl is the strategist
+- **Earl**: With a calm and collected demeanor, Earl is the strategist.

   - [Personality Prompt](src/prompts/personalities/earl.md)
   - [Task Prompt](src/prompts/tasks/earl.md)